 Hitting the ball

 The ball can be batted in any direction with one or both hands (hitting with the fist is not allowed).

-On defence, a player can hit the ball in any direction and on the offensive end, in loose ball situations, the player can bat the ball to the other team member.
+On defense, a player can hit the ball in any direction, and on the offensive end, in loose ball situations, the player can bat the ball to the other team member.
 Only the fists and feet can’t be used to deflect the ball.

 Updated rule: The rule is still the same for the game.

 Running with the ball

 No player is allowed to run with the ball.
 They must throw it from the point on which it stops rolling.
 Allowance should be made for a player who finds the ball running at a good speed if he attempts to stop it.

 Traveling/ running with the ball was considered as breaking the rule.
 When a player caught the ball, they had to stay in the same destination that the ball reached.
 The same rule applies to the sport of handball.
 The officiating umpires permitted little steps after the ball was reached if they found out the player was running really fast.